dstat-real/dstat/.github/ISSUE_TEMPLATE.md

 ```

 <!---
-Please test your issue using the latest release, and using the master branch.
+Test your issue using the latest release AND using the master branch code.
 Download the latest release and the master branch from:

     https://github.com/dagwieers/dstat/releases
     https://github.com/dagwieers/dstat/archive/master.tar.gz

+You can run dstat directly from the source tree using: ./dstat
 Mention below which versions work correctly, or when it started to fail.
 -->

 ##### OS / ENVIRONMENT
 <!---
-Please mention the OS you are running Dstat from, and anything
+Mention the OS you are running Dstat from, and anything platform-specific
-platform-specific for the plugin you are running.
+that could be related to your issue.
 -->

 ##### STEPS TO REPRODUCE